mnot/I-D/draft-nottingham-plan-b.md

 Application directives apply solely to the applications that they identify; their presence or absence does not communicate or imply anything about the behaviour of other applications, and likewise makes no statements about the behavior of crawlers.

-When applying directives from a robots.txt file, an application MUST merge identical groups (per {{Section 2.2.1 of ROBOTS}} and choose either the (possibly merged) group that matches its registered product token.
-If there is no matching group, the application MUST use the (possibly merged) group identified with "*".
+When applying directives, an application MUST merge identical groups (per {{Section 2.2.1 of ROBOTS}} and choose the (possibly merged) group that matches its registered product token.
+If no group matches, the application MUST use the (possibly merged) group identified with "*".

 When applying directives from a chosen group, an application MUST use those associated with the longest matching path-pattern, using the same path prefix matching rules as defined for Allow and Disallow.
 That is, the path prefix length is determined by counting the number of bytes in the encoded path.